 Student travel awards for educational visits to concentration camps.
 As part of her bequest to the University of Manchester, Prof. Fanny Bogdanow funded an annual lecture on the Holocaust and a number of student travel bursaries for educational visits to concentration camps.
 For 2016-17, the Centre for Jewish Studies was able to allocate 8 awards of £400 each.
 Further information.

 Jews, Judaism and Methodism.
 We are delighted to announce the availability of Simon Mayers' Background to the Methodist Collection and Andy Crome's Listing of the Methodist Collection, both of which focus on the materials held in the John Rylands Library relevant to those interested in Methodist attitudes towards Jews and Judaism.
+They complement the library's catalogue description (online).
 Together, these provide an excellent Research Guide for scholars.
 See opportunities for funding.

 Short-term fellowships at the John Rylands Library, University of Manchester.
 This call for applications for John Rylands Research Institute / Manchester Wesley Research Centre Joint Visiting Fellowship is open to post-doctoral scholars who wish to conduct research at The John Rylands Library in the broad area of Methodist/Wesleyan studies.
 (It offers the opportunity to examine the materials from the perspective of the study of interfaith relations.
 In particular, there is considerable potential for work on the history of Methodist-Jewish relations, that is, on references to Jews and Judaism in the material held in the collections; see the background information and draft listing of relevant references.)
 The fellowship provides free accommodation for up to six weeks at the Nazarene Theological College, with a bursary of up to £150 a week to cover travel and living expenses.
 Deadline for the application to the JRRI: 16 January 2017.
 Further information.